voytasgit/KafkaConsumerService/README.md

 Use Case:

-Ideal for .NET & Kafka-based event-driven systems
+Ideal for .NET & Kafka-based event-driven systems.
+Especially useful when migrating from legacy databases, allowing the current (live) database to be mirrored into a test or development environment by transforming CRUD transactions into events.
+This is demonstrated using the example of the DISTLIST table.

 Supports AOT-friendly JSON (via System.Text.Json source generators)